Behind the doors of Hà Nội9 min read

 – So what is the story about? – the artist asks me.

 – Espionage! – I say in a mysterious but not so low voice.

 – Shhht!
 Don’t say that word!
 You forget where you are. – he makes a good point.

 And I forget.
 Is it because of all the graffiti and street artists; all the galleries and cultural events, but I forget that I am in a communist country.
-But while there is no First Amendment here, there is definitely a bloom in expression.
+And while there is no First Amendment here, there is definitely a bloom in expression.
 Is it all without oppression?
 No.

 Doors of prosperity

 Doors are not always open to everyone.
 Some obey social hierarchy, others – ineffable laws.
 There is a gate in Hà Nội, which is composed of three entrances, carved with dragons and turtles.
 Once upon a time, only a monarch could pass through the central and largest entrance.
 The left one was meant for the administrative personnel, while the one on the right was for the militants.
 The gate opens into three pathways that lead through five courtyards.
 You are about to enter one of the most notable places in Hà Nội – the Temple of Literature.